freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 - the scene hierarchy
 - renderer components
-- imported fallback materials
+- imported fallback materials (for unsupported shaders)
-- imported textures that remain on the glTF path
+- imported textures for those fallback materials only — captured materials carry no images in the GLB

 If present, the importer also probes the optional `VPE_materials` GLB extension before scene instantiation.
 That code exists for experiments and future work, but normal exported packages use the sidecar path instead.